 And so, Józef was the seventh child of the family and I was the next, 8 years later.
 As the youngest siblings we were always the closest to each other.
 Our eldest sister Anna married on the 11th November 1924 when she was 19 years old and exactly 1 week later our beloved mother died, leaving 8 children motherless.
 I was merely 4 years old so I can only remember these events which were repeated over the years in the family.
 By this time Józek was already boarding at the grammar school of the Missionary Brothers in Rybnik.
 Because our father was a railway worker, we lived in a flat in the railway building at Godów station.

 When our mother was seriously ill, Józek would come home every day at 3pm.
 As related by the family, our mother feeling that she was close to death, continually asked if the train had arrived yet.
 As fate would have it, on this particular day, the train was 5 minutes late.
 Józek ran quickly up the stairs to the flat but he was already too late to say goodbye to our mother.
-He knelt down at her feet and maybe from grief, he lost consciousness.
+He knelt down at her feet and maybe from grief, he fainted.

 Later, as an adult he said: “I feel that all my life, mother is leading me by the hand.”